Sanjanadhananjayaa/Threat-Protection-with-XDR/Labguide/Module 3/Lab-02.md

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

-1. Select the Microsoft Sentinel Workspace you created earlier.
+1. Select the pre-created Sentinel **loganalyticworkspace** from the available list.

 1. Select **Logs** from the *General* section.